 In addition to the NSPS described in part 60 of 40 CFR, there are also NESHAPs applicable to landfills.
-40 CFR 63 Subpart AAAA, National Emission Standards for Hazardous Air Pollutants: Municipal Solid Waste Landfills, applies to any MSW classified as a major source of
+40 CFR 63 Subpart AAAA, National Emission Standards for Hazardous Air Pollutants: Municipal Solid Waste Landfills, applies to any MSW landfill classified as a major source of HAPs and any MSW landfill that is collocated with a major source of HAPs.

-HAPs.
 Subpart AAAA also applies to an area source with a design capacity equal to or greater than 2.5 million megagrams and 2.5 million cubic meters that is estimated to produce 50 megagrams or more of NMOC annually.
 For more information regarding the requirements of the standards applicable to landfills, including reporting requirements and minimum control efficiencies, refer to 40 CFR 60 Subparts Cc and WWW, and 40 CFR 63 Subpart AAAA.